BlockstreamResearch/bip-frost-dkg/README.md

 which relies on pairwise ECDH key exchanges between the participants to encrypt secret shares.
 Finally, we add a concrete equality check protocol to EncPedPop to obtain a standalone DKG protocol ChillDKG.

-Our equality check protocol is inspired by the Goldwasser-Lindell echo broadcast [GW05] protocol.
+Our equality check protocol is an extension of the Goldwasser-Lindell echo broadcast [GW05] protocol with digital signatures.
 Crucially, it ensures that
 whenever some participant obtains a threshold public key as output of a successful DKG session, this honest participant will additionally obtain a transferable success certificate,